 A word of caution.
 Sometimes on the list I see museums which are free of charge to all and aren’t technically reciprocity.
 I find this pretty sneaky.

-Short answer?
-Because the museum is awesome and has tons to offer for repeat visits throughout the year.
-It may not travel well, but the benefits way out-weigh this fact.
-Our Houston Museum of Natural History will forever be one of our favorite places and returning feels like going to see old friends.
+So should I consider a yearly museum membership if they aren’t in a network?
+Absolutely if the museum is awesome and has tons to offer for repeat visits throughout the year.
+It may not save you money on travel, but the benefits of being able to visit your favorite museum for a whole year out-weigh this fact.
+The Houston Museum of Natural History will forever be one of our favorite places and returning feels like going to see old friends.
 We still talk about one of the mummies by name every once in a while.
+It’s lack of reciprocity didn’t keep me from renewing our family membership to this favorite museum year after year.

 The ASTC museums are my favorite membership to get and includes science and children’s museums.
 By using their Travel Passport Program, you get in completely free to other museums on the list by showing your membership card and meeting the requirements for each museum.